tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 **Files:** [backtesting.ipynb](Activities/04-Ins_Backtesting/Solved/backtesting.ipynb)

-First, present the following discussion points and use the below questions and answers to elicit student engagement:
+First, present the following discussion points and use the questions below to elicit student engagement:

 * Backtesting is the process for measuring the overall performance of a trading strategy using historical stock prices to simulate executed trades dictated by the calculated trading signals and trade decision logic.